Hamza-Azeem/E-Commerce-System/README.md

 ## **Data Storage**

-The application uses **MySQL** as the database to persist details about books, patrons, users, roles and borrowing records.
+The application uses **MySQL** as the database to persist details about products, categories, users, carts, cartItems and vouchers.
 Relationships between entities are properly set up to maintain data integrity.

 ## **Validation and Error Handling**